ashwindeshpande19/reusable_template/README.md

 Prerequisites
 Make sure you have the following installed:

-Python 3.10
+1)Python 3.10

-pip: The package installer for Python.
+2)pip: The package installer for Python.

-Conda (Optional): To manage Python environments (you can use virtualenv or other virtual environment managers).

-Renderform API Key: You will need a valid API key from Renderform.
+3)Renderform API Key: You will need a valid API key from Renderform.

-Insert your api key in the views.py file where api_key = 'YOUR_API_KEY'
+4)Insert your api key in the views.py file where api_key = 'YOUR_API_KEY'

 Installation Steps